swcarpentry/git-novice/episodes/01-basics.md

 Version control systems start with a base version of the document and then record changes you make each step of the way.
-You can think of it as a recording of your progress: you can rewind to start at the base document, play back each change you made, eventually arriving at your more recent version.
+You can think of it as a recording of your progress: you can rewind to start at the base document and play back each change you made, eventually arriving at your more recent version.

 ![Changes Are Saved Sequentially](../fig/play-changes.svg)

-Once you think of changes as separate from the document itself, you can then think about "playing back" different sets of changes, resulting in different versions of the document.
+Once you think of changes as separate from the document itself, you can then think about "playing back" different sets of changes on the base document, ultimately resulting in different versions of that document.
 For example, two users can make independent sets of changes on the same document.

 ![Different Versions Can be Saved](../fig/versions.svg)